intersystems/Samples-RecordMapper/README.md

 	The name of the output file is `RecordMap_FixedWidth_Output.txt`.

-Additionally, the production includes two record maps for transforming data:
+Additionally, the production includes two record maps for handling delimited and fixed-width records:
-- `Demo.RecordMap.Map.Delimited`
+- **`Demo.RecordMap.Map.Delimited`:** Specifies the order of the fields and the delimiters
-- `Demo.RecordMap.Map.FixedWidth`
+- **`Demo.RecordMap.Map.FixedWidth`:** Describes the order and width of the fields

 ---